Carbon Reduction Plan 🌱

 • Motion sensor technology for Lighting control

-• Air Conditioning Controls have had their minimum and maximum ranges capped.
+• Air Conditioning Controls have had their minimum and maximum ranges capped

-• Air Conditioning Units on set timers
+• Air Conditioning Units on set timers and switch off over night

 Carbon Reduction Projects